-Tuber sampling in 2015 took 27.25 staff hours and tubers were only found in the upper cell of the Greathouse Wetlands, and, unlike previous years, densities were very high.
-This is also the only treatment area where any vegetative Hydrilla was seen in 2015 during sampling activities.
-This wetland complex continues to be a difficult area to exact control over Hydrilla and is the only infestation where the vegetative form of the plant has not been significantly knocked back despite several years of treatment.
+Tuber sampling in 2015 was conducted in mid-late August and took 27.25 staff hours.
+Tubers were only found in the upper cell of the Greathouse Wetlands, and, unlike previous years, densities were very high.
+This is also the only area where any vegetative hydrilla was seen during sampling activities.
+This wetland complex continues to be a difficult area to control hydrilla and is the only infestation where the vegetative form of the plant has not been significantly knocked back despite several years of treatment.
+Tuber sampling in 2016 was conducted in mid-August and took 53 staff hours.
+Like 2015, tubers and vegetative hydrilla were found only in the upper cell of the Greathouse Wetlands, but tuber densities were very low.